 Homeless Shelters

-Shelter programs in Durham Region can help you if you don’t have any other place to stay.
-Funded homeless shelter programs are housing-focused, as part of Durham Region’s commitment to ending homelessness in our community.
+Emergency shelter programs in Durham Region can help you if you don’t have any other place to stay.
+Funded homeless shelter programs are housing-focused, as part of Durham Region’s plan to address homelessness in our community.

 Shelter programs also act as Community Access Points to our By-Name List and Coordinated Access System.